Clinical practicum is a supervised training experience designed to teach clinical skills.

 All Psy.D. students begin their training with a pre-practicum course that prepares them for clinical work.
 In the classroom, they learn how to conduct biopsychosocial interviews, identify crisis intervention situations, and write progress notes and initial intake reports for prospective patients.

 Students in clinical practicum work as health service psychologists-in-training at sites approved by the assistant director of clinical training for the Psy.D. program.
 The program maintains active affiliations with a variety of practicum sites that provide quality clinical experiences for students.
-Students may choose from over fifty approved sites, including regional and community hospitals, university medical centers, VA medical centers, mental health community centers, community service agencies, correctional centers, and private practice offices.
+Students may choose from over thirty approved sites, including regional and community hospitals, university medical centers, VA medical centers, mental health community centers, community service agencies, correctional centers, and private practice offices.
 Most practicum sites require a three-semester commitment from students, after which they may apply to different practicum sites to further develop their clinical practice abilities.

 The designated practicum sites are committed to training professional psychologists and permit the student to be part of the clinical team.
 Albizu gives preference to sites that use evidence-based interventions, state-of-the-art psychological assessment techniques, and the biopsychosocial model of case conceptualization and intervention—all within an overarching philosophy informed and guided by respect for individual and cultural diversity.